aaatipamula-work/notes/topics/llms_and_ai.md

 - Use a more robust vector store DB
 - Changes to Prompting
-- Concurrency (asynchronus function calls)
+- Concurrency (asynchronous function calls)

 ### View Schema Prompt Injection